societyinforisk/blog/content/pages/siracon.md

 We are pleased to announce that SIRACon 2016 will be hosted by [Bank of America](https://www.bankofamerica.com/), in beautiful [Charlotte, North Carolina](http://business.wfu.edu/charlotte/), on October 12-13, 2016 (Wed-Thurs).

+## Speakers
+This year's speakers continue the theme of SIRAcon, including:
+- Lisa Young, "Measuring What Matters with GQIM"
+- Jay Jacobs, "Predicting the Future: Finding Indicators, Patterns and Relationships"
+- Evan Wheeler & Alejandra Glass, "Extreme but Plausible – Conducting Hypothetical Scenario Analysis"
+- Kelly White, "A Case Study: Building a scalable, evidence-based third-party risk management program"

+##  Tickets
-The CFP just closed - and the [ticket booth](https://siracon2016.busyconf.com/bookings/new) is NOW OPEN!
+The [ticket booth](https://siracon2016.busyconf.com/bookings/new) is NOW OPEN!
 Don't miss out on the SIRACon SUPERDEAL - $100 for both members and nonmembers - ends 9/18.
 Buy today!

-# IMPORTANT INFO
+## IMPORTANT INFO

 - SIRAcon 2016 Dates: Wednesday-Thursday, October 12-13, 2016
 - Location: Wake Forest Charlotte Center, Charlotte, NC